Layla-77/Scientific-Computing-Individual-Research-Project/README.md

-# README
-Project Name: Photometric Analysis of Astronomical Images by the Wavelet Transform
+# Project Name: Photometric Analysis of Astronomical Images by the Wavelet Transform

 how the code needs to be compiled or run, and its dependencies.